nidafirdaws/ds-lifecycle-recipe-complexity-vs-quality/README.md

 In our final model, we introduced the feature `protein (PDV)` based on its correlation with the variable `n_ingredients`, the most correlated variable to `n_steps`, and its correlation to `n_steps` itself.
 This addition is grounded in the understanding that protein-rich ingredients like meat may necessitate specific preparation techniques or additional steps, thus influencing recipe complexity.
 By incorporating `protein (PDV)`, we aimed to capture this nuanced relationship and enhance the predictive capability of our model regarding recipe complexity.

 We added two new transformed features and changed our model selection.
-We decided to add a binary feature which indicates whether tags for a recipe contain the tag `easy` because, as we observe below, those recipes tend to have a higher number of steps.
+We decided to add a binary feature which indicates whether tags for a recipe contain the tag `easy` because, as we observe below, recipes without it tend to have a higher number of steps.
 We also added `sugar (PDV)` as a feature because we knew from our prior analysis that `sugar (PDV)` and `n_steps` have a higher correlation compared to other nutritional values. `sugar (PDV)` is also highly correlated with `calories (#)`.
 However, `sugar (PDV)` also has very high variance.
 We wanted to preserve the relative distances between each datapoint, so we also transformed `sugar (PDV)` using `QuantileTransformer`.

 <iframe
   src="assets/kde_plots.html"
-  width="200"
+  width="400"
-  height="300"
+  height="600"
   frameborder="0"
 ></iframe>